sekika/kaidoku/docs/bookmark.md

     kaidoku-{{ site.version }}> bp 8--------,--36-----,-7--9-2--,-5---7---,----457--,---1---3-,--1----68,--85---1-,-9----4--

+Note that only valid sudoku with unique solution can be added to bookmark.
+If the position has multiple solutions or no solution, a message is shown and the position is not added to bookmark.

 `bl` command lists the date added, label, and comment of the bookmarks.

 By `br` command, followed by a label, the bookmark is read.